ksvan/node-red-contrib-komfovent/komfnodes/reverse.md

 Komfovent seems to require Host to be present.
 Content-type seems to vary, especially the ajax calls are a bit different (naturally).
 But seems to work best without setting the headers.
-Content-Length though seems to be case sensitive and should come before	host and other headers...
+Content-Length though seems to be case sensitive and should come before	host and other headers... varies how the standard libs handles this.
+For axio it seems fine to let lib handle that part.

 ### Switching modes for komfovent
 In komfovent's world they separate between to concepts quite similar from an enduser point of view.